-Every person and organization needs to be able to make their own decisions about how they do things.
-Particularly risky things.
-At the same time, as everything in our world becomes ever-more interconnected, we increasingly rely on the appropriate behavior of others nearly as much as on our own behavior for our own safety.
-And others rely on us.
+Every person and organization needs to be able to make their own decisions about how they do things, particularly concerning risky things.
+But, at the same time, as everything in our world becomes ever-more interconnected, we increasingly rely on the appropriate behavior of others nearly as much as on our own behavior for our safety.
+And others depend on us.

-The idea of interconnected safety applies, for example, to safety from the coronavirus, safety from computer hacking, and the safety of our children from sexual abuse and misconduct (SAM).
-How other people behave directly impacts our and our children’s safety.
-Although having to rely on other’s behavior for safety isn’t new, dependence is growing as riskiness, change, and interconnectedness all accelerate.
+The idea of interconnected safety applies, for example, to safety from the coronavirus, computer hacking, and the safety of our children from sexual abuse and misconduct (SAM).
+Although relying on others’ behavior for safety isn’t new, our dependence on each other is growing as riskiness, change, and interconnectedness all accelerate.

-As a result, more risks are becoming too big to just hope people and organizations are managing them well.
-We increasingly want to know risk is being managed well.
-We want others to know we are managing risk well.
+As a result, more risks are becoming too big to hope people and organizations are managing them well.
+We increasingly need to know risk is being managed well, both for our own sake and for others.

 That risk management must be capable of being trusted is a BOKRIM core principle.